hawkinsw/CS5138/syllabus.md

 then you are adequately prepared to succeed in this course!

 ## Course Format
-(_Note_: Material in this section applies only after January 24th.)

 This is a blended course.
 Some of the students will be here in person and others will be attending remotely.
 There will likely be some technical difficulties as we get the mix correct, but I know that everything will work out.

 Assessment of your performance will be done through quizzes, assignments and tests.
 You will benefit from attending the lectures.
 See Participation below for additional information about the attendance policy.

 ## Course Resources
 There is no single required textbook for this course.
 There are, however, books that we will use throughout the semester.
 These books are accessible electronically through the UC Library system.
 When readings from these books are assigned, you will be responsible for getting access to the material *legally*:

 1. Sikorski, Michael, and Andrew Hoenig. *Practical Malware Analysis*.
 Boston, MA, No Starch Press, February, 2012.
-[UC Library Link](http://uclid.uc.edu/record=b7837144~S39)
+[UC Library Link](http://uclid.uc.edu/record=b8323014~S39)

 2. Andriesse, Dennis. *Practical Binary Analysis*.
 Boston, MA, No Starch Press, December, 2018.
-[UC Library Link](http://uclid.uc.edu/record=b7836972~S39)
+[UC Library Link](http://uclid.uc.edu/record=b8342531~S39)

 3. Graham, Daniel. *Ethical Hacking*.
 Boston, MA, No Starch Press, September, 2021.
-[UC Library Link](http://uclid.uc.edu/record=b8116918~S39)
+[UC Library Link](http://uclid.uc.edu/record=b8594891~S39)

 Besides the texts listed above and the Canvas page for this course, there are two other resources that we will use for this course:

 1. A class `git` repository (and associated resources on GitHub like a Wiki, Issue tracker, etc.): [https://github.com/hawkinsw/CS5138](https://github.com/hawkinsw/CS5138).
 Readings, source code samples, and other materials for this class will be posted in this repository.
 If you are unfamiliar with `git`, please let me know -- I'll be happy to introduce you!

-2. A class Discord server: [https://discord.gg/E4afPckRXn](https://discord.gg/E4afPckRXn).
+2. A class Discord server: [LINK](#).
 You are not required to join this server, but I hope that it will be a place where you can discuss the course with your peers and help one another.
 Remember, all discussions must be respectful and professional -- see below under _Class Expectations_ for more information.

 ## Course Outline